Murder of Inal Djabiev: Trial

 The court demanded that two victims, Gersan Kulumbegov, and Nikolai Tskhovrebov, should be "forcefully" made to attend the trial, however, both where outside the country in North Ossetia and the court determined to hold the trial with them absent.
 Over the course of the trial seven witness from every branch of law enforcement in South Ossetia, both the regular police, Militsiya, SOBR, and State Security Committee (KGB), all pinned the blame on another agency, stating that when Djabiev was under their custody he had no physical signs of torture, and that the agency they handed him over to must have performed the torture.
-As of March 11, 2024, the trial is still ongoing.